Homemade Herb Infused Oils

 For Aches, Pains, and Inflammation

 I use a mix of white willow, horsetail, comfrey root, St. John’s wort, spearmint, chamomile, calendula, and black pepper.
-These herbs have properties like reducing inflammation, soothing sore muscles, and promoting healing.
+These herbs have properties like reducing inflammation, soothing sore muscles, and promoting healing and comfort.

 For a Comforting Lavender and Rose Scent

 A calming and soothing combination of lavender and rose is perfect for a relaxing salve.
-These herbs help with minor cuts, scrapes, and dry skin while smelling wonderful.
+These herbs help with minor cuts, scrapes, and dry skin while adding a beautifully calming scent.

 For Anti-Fungal Use